Exploring Michigan's Beachtowns

 Ludington, MI 49431

 Toll Free: (800)841-4243

-A relaxing 4-hour, 60-mile cruise on a authentic steamship takes passengers and their vehicles (including RVs, buses, cars and motorcycles) across Lake Michigan between Ludington, MI and Manitowoc, WI.
-The ship features spacious outside decks, walking, reading or relaxing, as well as on-board amenities such as free movies and TV, entertainment, a children's play area, a video arcade, free Badger Bingo and interactive games, a gift shop, two restaurants, and private staterooms.
+The SS Badger is the largest carferry ever to sail Lake Michigan, providing a fun, reliable and affordable shortcut across the huge inland sea for more than sixty years.
+SS Badger provides a relaxing 4-hour, 60-mile cruise on a authentic steamship that takes passengers and their vehicles (including RVs, buses, cars and motorcycles) across Lake Michigan between Ludington, Michigan, and Manitowoc, Wisconsin.
+The ship features spacious outside decks, walking, reading or relaxing, as well as on-board amenities such as free movies, TV, entertainment, a children's play area, a video arcade, free Badger Bingo, interactive games, a gift shop, two restaurants, and private staterooms.
 Pets may be transported in the owner's vehicle or kept in a well-ventilated portable kennel on the car deck.
+Group travel discounts are available for groups over 15.
 With the excitement and romance of a sea voyage, plus uninterrupted time with family and friends - the journey is as much fun as the destination!
+Life's fast enough...slow down, relax and reconnect.
+We'll do the driving!
 Call our reservations office or book online today.

 Since the last ice age—about 10,000 years ago—pounding surf and incessant winds have created the largest freshwater dune system in the world along Lake Michigan’s eastern shore.
 There the rising sands eventually blocked the original river mouths and created inland lakes.
 Then new channels broke through the sands to the big lake.
 When Southwest Michigan’s early European settlers looked at the sheltered lakes and the channels, they imagined towns, safe harbors and commerce—and Southwest Michigan’s Historic Harbortowns were born.